luisthatguyIZI/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+In this assignment I will showcase the use of various audio visualisation effects using Java processing libraries

 # Instructions
 To run the program click the run code button.